szkjn/INS_spatial_web_audio/README.md

 2.  **ORC Client**:
     *   The `orc.html` page will display a list of connected SRC clients (e.g., "src-xxxxx").
-    *   Clicking on an SRC client ID in the list will send a signal to that specific SRC client to play a C4 note.
+    *   It also features controls to set global delay time and feedback.
+    *   Clicking "Apply Global Delay" sends these settings to all SRCs.
+    *   For each SRC client, there are buttons to send different notes (A3, C4, E4, G4).

 3.  **SRC Client(s) (Playback)**:
-    *   When the ORC client triggers a note for a specific SRC, that SRC client should play a C4 sound.
+    *   When the ORC client triggers a note for a specific SRC, that SRC client should play the specified sound, processed through the currently active global delay effect.
-    *   The on-screen debug information on the SRC client will show the last note received, the count of notes, and audio status.
+    *   The on-screen debug information on the SRC client will show the last note received, the count of notes, and audio status (which may include current delay parameters).

 ## Notes for Mobile Devices